Luke-Larsen/Vector-SDK-Example/Multi-command/README.md

    ```

 ### Configuration
-Before running the bot, make sure to configure any necessary environment variables or settings.
-Such as setting a permanent npriv, and changing the master npub
+Before running the bot, make sure to configure any necessary environment variables or settings, such as setting a permanent npriv and changing the master npub.

 ### Running the Bot
 To start the bot, use the following command: